Now scheduling for January 2022.

 If you've ever read a poorly written book, here's why it happened (and how to prevent it).
 When most people write a book, it's the copy editor's job to be great at English and to help you sound smart and eloquent, and it is the proofreader's job to spot typos and mistakes.
 It's just that simple; however, the developmental editor actually moves things along by re-shaping the story with a mixture of notes (comments, additions, and deletions) that guide the author through the revisions and the reader through the story.

-That's why when you partner with me, I work within a realistic timeframe to provide a one-of-a-kind writing experience that includes tiered editing (proofreading, copyediting, line editing, and developmental editing) of your documents as follows:
+That's why when you partner with me, I work within a realistic timeframe to provide a one-of-a-kind writing experience for the development of your manuscript, short copy pitch, long copy synopsis, and author bio.

-NOTE: If you have chosen to use Grammarly, kudos.
-Please be sure your file is complete before submitting to any editor as there may be changes that must be made (post Grammarly) to ensure the cleanest copy gets published.
+NOTE: Please be sure your file is complete before submitting it to any editor as there may be changes that must be made (post-Grammarly) to ensure the cleanest copy gets published.
 (Clean means you have used spellcheck.
 Complete means you are no longer adding new content with every review.)

 If you've got three minutes, I'll show you three things Grammarly gets wrong.